frkim/Cloud-Native/README.md

 contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

-## Edit Tips
+## Tips to edit these pages

-Just change the .com by .dev in the GitHub URL to load the VS online editor
+Just change the [.com](https://github.com/frkim/Cloud-Native) suffix by [.dev](https://github.dev/frkim/Cloud-Native) in the GitHub URL to load the VS online editor